Oyster Bay Venture Capital leads $5.25 million seed round for Arda Biomaterials

 Incus Capital turns 10, and announces the successful close of European Credit Fund IV at €650 million in commitments

-Our partner Incus is pleased to announce the successful close of its European Credit Fund IV (“Fund IV”), reaching its hard cap of €650 million in commitments.
+Southern Right Capital investment partner since 2016, Incus Capital, is pleased to announce the successful close of its European Credit Fund IV (“Fund IV”), reaching its hard cap of €650 million in commitments.
 The Fund IV close also coincides with the 10th anniversary of the firm.

 Madrid, December 5, 2022